Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Proof of Theorems

 then the two routed scratch pairs have the correct neighbour signs and positive margin.
 The residual stream already carries the centre state pair.
 After the post-attention LayerNorm, the three readable scalars \((z_L,z_C,z_R)\) therefore satisfy the sign-margin hypothesis of Lemma~\ref{lem:relu_any_boolean_rule} for suitable constants \(0<m_t^{\mathrm{in}}\le M_t^{\mathrm{in}}<\infty\).
 By choosing \(\rho_t\) sufficiently close to \(1\), one can ensure \(M_t^{\mathrm{in}}<2m_t^{\mathrm{in}}\).

 Now apply Lemma~\ref{lem:relu_update_and_clear} with rule \(f_t\).
-The FFN clears the left and right scratch pairs, cancels the old state pair, and writes a fresh state pair \((B_t g_{i,t},-B_t g_{i,t})\), where the sign of \(g_{i,t}\) is exactly the sign of \(u_i^{(t)}\).
+The FFN clears the left and right scratch pairs, cancels the old state pair, and writes a fresh state pair \((B_t g_{i,t},-B_t g_{i,t})\), where the sign of \(g_{i,t}\) corresponds to \(s(u_i^{(t)})\).
 Thus, before the final LayerNorm in block \(t\), the token has the form

 The final LayerNorm again rescales this vector by a positive scalar, so the sign of the new state pair is preserved.

 Finally, because \(g_{i,t}\) is a continuous nonzero function on a compact domain, there exist bounds \(0<\delta_t\le |g_{i,t}|\le \Delta_t<\infty\).
 The normalized state-pair magnitude after the final LayerNorm is a continuous function of \(|g_{i,t}|\) on \([\delta_t,\Delta_t]\).
 As \(B_t\to\infty\), this normalized magnitude converges uniformly to a positive constant, so by choosing \(B_t\) sufficiently large we can make the interval \([m_t,M_t]\) satisfy \(M_t/m_t<2\).
 This closes the induction.